tdsone/protein-bigrams/README.md

 Happy coding!
 In case of ideas, questions or bugs, please reach out at [mail@timonschneider.de](mailto:mail@timonschneider.de)

+## ToDo

+- [ ] Change the model to use Bayesian instead of descriptive statistics

 ## Acknowledgements

 This repository was inspired by adapting [Andrej Kaparthy's makemore](https://github.com/karpathy/makemore) to protein sequences.